thaislins/memory-game/README.md

 # Memory Game

-♠️♦️ A memory game made for Android using the Shopify Store Products API
+🃏:iphone: A memory game made for Android using the Shopify Store Products API

 ## Description